nunit/nunit/docs/articles/writing-tests/assertions/classic-assertions/Assert.IsNotEmpty.md

                   params object[] args);
 ```

+> [!NOTE]
-**Note:** When used with an IEnumerable that is not also an ICollection, **Assert.IsEmpty** attempts to enumerate the contents.
+> When used with an IEnumerable that is not also an ICollection, **Assert.IsEmpty** attempts to enumerate the contents.
 It should not be used in cases where this results in an unwanted side effect.

 #### See also...
  * [Condition Constraints](xref:constraints#condition-constraints)